alexDidLoad/DinerTimer/README.md

 - Each item has their own methods of cooking and cook times will vary depending on your preferred choice of doneness

-- Alerts user when item is done by using
+- Alerts user when item is done by using User Notifications

 - Project was completed using 100% programmatic UI (No Storyboard)